 Zero judgment takes practice, hence this rule.
 Guilt pops up?
 Ok, it’s there.
 Next year it might show up less often.
 Maybe you can only manage a few hours by yourself before you sneak in that much needed trip to the drugstore.
 And that’s OK.
 It’s your day!

 While not every mom will relate to the conflicting emotions I experience on Mother’s Days past, every mom can use a day to herself.
 Learning to take time for ourselves is an important practice.
 Not only for us, but for what it models for our children.
 The loving kindness you show yourself is what will help them learn how care for themselves as they move through the ups and downs of their own lives.
-Telling our kids that we are taking a much needing day for ourselves is awesome role modeling!

 Happy Mother’s Day, Observed!